Key Insights

 It's always worth thinking about the different groups who own shares in a company.
 But to understand Freeport-McMoRan better, we need to consider many other factors.

 I like to dive deeper into how a company has performed in the past.
-You can find historic revenue and earnings in this detailed graph.
+You can access this interactive graph of past earnings, revenue and cash flow, for free.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.